The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: The MIP Simulation: Setting Up

 \subsubsection{MIP compared to standard simulations}

-Figure \ref{fig:mip_comparison} shows a comparison between the MIP and several other simulations in the literature: Carmen (from ``Las Damas", McBride et al. 2011, in prep), Millennium \citep{Springel05}, Millennium II \citep{Boylan09} and Millennium XXL \citep{Angulo12}.
-We also show three high-resolution zoom resimulations: Aquarius project \citep{Springel08}, Phoenix \citep{Gao12} and Rhapsody \citep{Wu12}.
+Figure \ref{fig:mip_comparison} shows a comparison between the MIP and several other simulations described in the literature: Carmen \citep{McBride09}, Millennium \citep{Springel05}, Millennium II \citep{Boylan09} and Millennium XXL \citep{Angulo12}.
+We also show three high-resolution zoom resimulations: Aquarius \citep{Springel08}, Phoenix \citep{Gao12} and Rhapsody \citep{Wu12}.
 This is by no means a complete list.
-It is intended to show the current state-of-the-art in N-body cosmological simulations.
-The single-realization MIP behaves like a standard simulation.
-It is, for current standards, a small-box medium-resolution simulation.
-It sits between the Millennium and Millennium II simulations in terms of particle resolution but it contains a much smaller volume.
-On the other hand, the MIP ensemble simulation occupies a unique region in the diagram.
-It has the highest number of particles per halo in its ``local ensemble range" determined by $M(k_{\textrm{ {cut}}})$ (almost one order of magnitude higher than millennium II).
-Haloes in this regime are persistent across the ensemble with small variations between realizations allowing us to study their ensemble statistics.
-Haloes less massive than M$_{\textrm{ {cut}}}$ are independent between realizations and can be stacked to increase the specific halo density.
-In our case the density of haloes is 220 times larger than in the single-realization case.
-For comparison, the density of \textit{haloes} in the MIP simulation is almost two times higher than the density of \textit{particles} in the millennium I simulation!
+A single realization from the MIP is, for current standards, a small-box medium-resolution simulation.
+It sits between the Millennium and Millennium II simulations in terms of mass resolution but it contains a much smaller volume.
+On the other hand, the MIP simulation has the highest number of particles per halo in its ``stacked ensemble" mode.
+Massive haloes (M $>$ M$ _{\textrm{ {cut}}}$) are persistent across the ensemble and show small variations between realizations allowing us to study their ensemble statistical properties.
+Haloes less massive than M$_{\textrm{ {cut}}}$ are independent between realizations and can be stacked to increase the local halo number density.
+The MIP simulation has a halo number density 220 times higher than an equivalent single-realization simulation.
+For comparison, the density of \textit{haloes} in the MIP simulation is almost two times higher than the density of \textit{particles} in the Millennium I simulation!
 Given its unique properties, one can not directly compare the MIP ensemble simulation to other standard simulations.
-The MIP simulations stands apart from standard simulations in terms of particles per halo, specific halo density, statistical properties, and computational requirements.
+The MIP simulations stands apart from standard simulations in terms of particles per halo, halo number density, statistical properties, and computational requirements.